-The rubber increases the demand of bitumen, and this could have an adverse effect on the mechanical characteristics of the asphalt mixture.
+The rubber increases the demand for bitumen, and this could hurt the mechanical characteristics of the asphalt mixture.
 The resilient modulus of the rubberized asphalt decays, and this implies an increase of layer thickness, compared with conventional mixtures.
 On the other hand, an interaction was observed between bitumen and rubber: the volatile components of bitumen are transferred to the rubber.
 The absorption of lighter components (paraffin and maltenes) is part of the maturation process "maceration," it causes the swelling of the crumb rubber particles and leads to having a more viscous bitumen.

 It is common not to achieve uniform distribution of the rubber particles throughout the mix when adding it as a dry-filler inside an HMA mixture (120-190°C).
-That is because there is not enough time for a reaction to take place between binder and fine-rubber, consequently there is no modification of the resulting binder, diffusion or the imbibition process, so the solvent into the polymer is not happening [18].
+That is because there is not enough time for a reaction to take place between binder and fine-rubber.
+Consequently there is no modification of the resulting binder, diffusion or the imbibition process, so the solvent into the polymer is not happening [18].

 A fundamental investigation of the mechanical properties of rubber-bitumen was carried out to solve the interaction rubber-bitumen, understanding the rebounding ("bounce-back") effect, and non-uniform post-compaction, which are considerable distresses in laboratory HMA-DRY specimens [19].
-This study aims to prove a different thought by controlling the reaction rubber-bitumen.